nopnop2002/esp-idf-brotli/README.md

 # Software requiment
 - brotli version 1.1.
  The version of brotli is written [here](https://github.com/google/brotli/blob/master/c/common/version.h#L20).

-# Software requirements
-ESP-IDF V4.4/V5.x.
+- ESP-IDF V4.4/V5.x.
  ESP-IDF V5.0 is required when using ESP32-C2.
  ESP-IDF V5.1 is required when using ESP32-C6.

 # Installation
 ```